-Audit scope
+Audit Scope

-- The Company is a standalone Investment Trust Company and engages Frostrow Capital LLP (the "AIFM") to manage its assets. - We conducted our audit of the financial statements using information from the AIFM and J.P.
-Morgan Europe Limited with whom the AIFM has engaged to provide certain administrative functions.
+- Overall materiality: £11,009,000 which represents 1% of net assets. - The Company is a standalone Investment Trust Company and engages Frostrow Capital LLP (the "AIFM") to manage its assets.

-• We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company operates.
+- We conducted our audit of the financial statements using information from the AIFM and J.P.
+Morgan Europe Limited with whom the AIFM has engaged to provide certain administrative functions. - We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company operates.